stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Creating Application Installers #

 To build fully self-contained executable installers for Windows, use [PyInstaller](http://www.pyinstaller.org/) or [py2exe](http://www.py2exe.org/).
-These package a Python interpreter with your application, removing the need to have a separate copy of Python installed on the target system.
+These package a Python interpreter with your application, avoiding the need to have a separate copy of Python installed on the target system.

 # Learning Resources #